 Implement Fire Protection Measures

 To ensure that the workplace is safe from potential fires, employers should take Fire Protection measures such as installing smoke alarms, fire extinguishers, and other safety equipment.
 Regularly check that these items are in working order and provide employees with training on how to use them in case of emergency.
-Additionally, consider investing in a sprinkler system if necessary.
+Additionally, consider investing in a sprinkler system if necessary if a fire sprinkler system is going to be implemented, ensure the engineers who do the job are certified.

 Install Security Cameras